orrsella/orrsella.com/_posts/2013-10-08-zsh-promp-format-with-date-time-and-current-directory.md

 ---
 layout: post
-title:  Zsh Prompt Format With Date/Time And Current Directory
+title:  Zsh Prompt Format With Date/Time and Current Directory
 ---

 I work with the command line a lot (as do/should most developers, at least if they're not running Windows).
 Every once in a while I happen to run a command which takes longer to complete than I expected.
 When that happens I want to know how long it took/when it started.
 For this, I formatted my [zsh](http://www.zsh.org/) prompt in the following way: